The Theoretical Limit of Radar Target Detection: Introduction

-\begin{itemize} \item[$ \bullet $ ] We propose detection information (DI), which is defined as the mutual information between the received signal and the target state.
-DI provides a new indicator for the performance evaluation of target detection.
+\begin{itemize} \item[$ \bullet $ ] We define detection information (DI) as the mutual information between the received signal and the target state.
+DI is a theoretical metric for evaluating the performance of a target detection system. \end{itemize}